 Traditional Western Astrology is around 2000 years old and is a system of organising and reading the celestial heavens with their reflection of events on earth.
-It is often refered to as Tropical Astrology, or Ptolemic Astrology.
+It is sometimes referred to as Tropical Astrology, or Ptolemic Astrology.
 It is based on the relationship between the earth and sun, marked by the equinoxes and solstices.
 These pivitol points form a cross and mark out the quarters of the solar year.
 Each of these quarters is divided by three and this is what separates each of the twelve signs of the zodiac.

 Against this solar day based template the night sky can be viewed and the constellations of the zodiac, and other constellations are seen.
 Note that the zodiac sign divisions and the zodiacal stars bear the same name though are not the same thing and do not overlay perfectly in the night sky.
 This is due in part to the unequal length of the zodiacal constellations compared to the equal length of the zodiac sign divisions and to what is called the Precession of the Equinoxes.